Cinnamon Pear Cake combines soft, moist cake with subtly sweet pears and cinnamon for a delightful cake that’s great any time of day!

 Tips for Success

 - Use a light-colored metal pan.
+That will help your cake bake thoroughly and evenly.
 A springform pan will work best, but a cake pan will do in a pinch.
 Springform pans can develop small gaps over time, so I always place the pan on a lined, rimmed baking sheet as a precaution to prevent a mess.

 How to Store Leftovers

 Tightly covered, this Cinnamon Pear Cake should keep for up to 5 days.
 It’s best when it’s fresh, but it does stay fresh-tasting after storage.